v-nuit/slimeblaster/README.md

 Afterwards, you can abandon quest but stay on the Yes/No prompt, then press F2 to check if AHK can detect the Yes option is selected or not.

+Finally, abandon the quest to go to the result screen.
+Press F3 to check if the script can detect the Rupies coin and the repeat quest marker or not.

-If the script can detect these elements correctly, the main script will most likely work fine.
+If the test scripts can detect these elements correctly, the main scripts will most likely work fine.
 If not, you will have to utilize your image editor of choice to make your own comparison images, and perhaps edit the script's parameters.

 ### Main script
 The script has two hotkeys, similar to Wielkimati's script:
 - F1 to start the script
 - Shift+ESC to kill the script

-Run the slimeblaster_*** for your colorblind setting, and then initiate a Slimepede quest.
+Run the slimeblaster_*** according to your colorblind setting, press F1 and initiate a Slimepede quest.
+That's it.
+You can now let the script do its things.

-You will have to manually finish the quest once to reach the results screen in order to turn on quest repeat.

-You can then spam LMB to start the quest again, and press F1 when the quest starts to have the script working.
-At this point you can just let the script do its job.

 Press Shift+ESC at any time to kill the script.